New Threats & Our Story Since the Creation of the MPA

 Sea Change’s achievements in our MPA’s first year! – Sea Change Wester Ross

 Our Survey Work to map and monitor the MPA

 As recovery began, our main focus has been on surveying the MPA in order to map and monitor species and habitats of specific importance.
-These surveys provide us with a means to share the process of discovery on film and tell stories about custodianship of the sea, as well as monitor change.
+These surveys provide us with a means to share the process of discovery on film and tell stories about custodianship of the sea, as well as to monitor change.
 The process of discovery is exciting.
-Our most important surveys are on observing the process of recovery of maerl and setting up baseline studies on 3 maerl beds within the Summer Isles area.
-We have focused our surveys on locating Priority Marine Features such as maerl and flame shells as well as other important habitats that warrant protection and support our aims.
+We have focused on locating Priority Marine Features such as maerl and flame shell beds as well as other important habitats that warrant protection and support our aims.
+Our most important surveys are on observing the process of recovery of maerl and setting up baseline studies on three maerl beds within the Summer Isles area.
 We have added to the knowledge of maerl in the area a great deal.
 Much of this work takes time to feed in to the public domain.